 This course examines housing markets and housing policy.
 Introduces models of demand, supply, and housing market equilibrium emphasizing the special characteristics of housing.
 Uses welfare economics to study the design of optimal policies.

 Prerequisite: AP/ECON 2300 3.00 and AP/ECON 2350 3.00 or equivalent

 DEPARTMENT OF ENGLISH

-(For further information about Department of English courses please consult the department calendar or website)
+For further information about Department of English courses please consult the Department Calendar or Website at www.yorku.ca/laps/en